-The most important reason why you might consider replacing your outlets is to reduce safety risks -- specifically, the risk of a house fire.
-It's imperative you deal with outlets that are worn or failing at the first signs of trouble, since they could potentially shed sparks that could set your home ablaze.
+The most important reason you might consider replacing your outlets is to reduce safety risks -- specifically, the risk of a house fire.
+It's imperative that you deal with outlets that are worn or failing at the first signs of trouble, since they could potentially shed sparks that could set your home ablaze.

 One of the most reliable methods for identifying this risk is to schedule a thorough electrical inspection of your home with a trusted and licensed local electrician.
 Since replacing outlets is a relatively small job, an electrician can often do this work during the same service call as the inspection.

 There are signs you can look for yourself – without the need to call in a professional.
 If you see visible sparks when plugging in or unplugging electronics, or if appliances frequently trip the circuit breaker, a failing outlet could be the culprit.
 If you find outlets that are loose or wobble in the wall, you should tighten them up at a minimum, but consider replacing them – especially if you know they're old.

 Even if some or all of your outlets are safe, you might want to replace them with more modern versions that offer additional features.
 An increasingly common outlet feature is the ground fault circuit interrupter, or GFCI.
 When you see an outlet with two buttons marked "reset" and "test", that's how you know it has a GFCI.
 Outlets equipped with a GFCI have two buttons marked "reset" and "test".
 These devices monitor electrical currents and cut the flow of electricity almost instantly when there's a fluctuation in the level of current.
 This safety feature dramatically reduces the electrocution risk for anyone using the outlet.